Vespuoli

 Vespuoli is a district in Jyväskylä, Finland.
 It is a part of Korpilahti, which became a part of Jyväskylä in 2009.
 The area is located on the eastern shores of lake Päijänne, while the rest of Korpilahti is located on the western side.

 It is located 35 km from Jyväskylä city centre.
 The area is connected to Jyväskylä by the large Kärkistensalmi bridge acrossing the lake Päijänne.
 The villages of Putkilahti and Oittila are located in Vespuoli, and are the official subdivisions of the district.
 There were 532 permanent inhabitants and 797 summer cottages in Vespuoli as of 2009.
 At summer time the population of the area more than doubles.

 Geography

 Vespuoli is separated from the rest of Korpilahti by the lake Päijänne and is connected by the Kärkistensalmi bridge.
 The district borders the municipalities of Toivakka, Joutsa (Leivonmäki before 2008) and Luhanka.
 Rutalahti in Leivonmäki partially extends into the Oittila sub-district.

-The name Vespuoli (Vesipuoli) means "water half", which refers to its location on the eastern side of Päijänne.
-This is in contrast to Maapuoli ("land half"), the western side of Korpilahti.
+The name Vespuoli (Vesipuoli) means "water half" or "water side", which refers to its location on the eastern side of Päijänne.
+This is in contrast to Maapuoli ("land half/side"), the western side of Korpilahti.